The kind of European places I want to keep writing about

 7. San Marino: The world’s oldest surviving sovereign state

-Perched high above the surrounding Italian countryside, the city, and micro-nation, of San Marino feels far more dramatic than its tiny size suggests.
-Medieval towers crown Mount Titano, offering sweeping views all the way to the Adriatic coast.
-This walled hilltop city is another UNESCO World Heritage Site and it’s remarkably easy to reach.
+Perched high above the surrounding Italian countryside, the city and micro-nation of San Marino feels far more dramatic than its tiny size suggests.
+Medieval towers crown Mount Titano, offering sweeping views of the Adriatic coast.
+This walled hilltop city is another UNESCO World Heritage Site, and it’s remarkably easy to reach.
 It’s just a short bus ride inland from the seaside resort of Rimini.

 8. Gjirokastër: Albania’s “Stone City”

-Gjirokastër is one of those places where you feel like you’re stepping into another world and yet another UNESCO World Heritage Site on my list.
-It’s recognised for its remarkably well-preserved Ottoman-era architecture.
-The old town and bazaar area are packed with characterful shops, restaurants, and bars and a part of the city, you’ll want to spend time in.
+Gjirokastër is one of those places where you feel like you’re stepping into another world, and yet another UNESCO World Heritage Site on my list.
+It’s recognized for its remarkably well-preserved Ottoman-era architecture.
+The old town and bazaar area is packed with characterful shops, restaurants, and bars.
+It’s a part of the city you’ll want to spend time in.

 We visited Gjirokastër as part of a wider bus loop around Albania, starting and ending in the capital, Tirana.